 One of our newer youth board members, Kieran Brown, attended the musical revival of On the Town on February 22nd.

-While the musical had two revivals that were short lived, this revival is a hit!
-The New York Times (the article is here) is raving about it.
+the article is here) is raving about it.
 The cast album is out now.

 What is On the Town about?